acse-srm3018/FoamCO2Prediction/README.md

 ## Further investigation

-- Increasing number of data in dataset preparing more data using simulator or real labratory data
+- Increasing number of data in dataset preparing more data using simulator or real labratory data.

 ## References